umabkota/fa18-523-71/paper/paper.md

-- Caterpillar/: An IoT pioneer – Caterpillar, one of the leading equipment makers is a perfect example of how it has reaped the benefits of using Internet of Things (IoT).
+- Caterpillar /: An IoT pioneer – Caterpillar, one of the leading equipment makers is a perfect example of how it has reaped the benefits of using Internet of Things (IoT).
 They have eased out process of identification of levels of fuels for the personnel operating the machines and the timings of replacement of the air filters using the Internet of Things (IoT) along with Augmented Reality (AR) [@fa18-523-59-www-iot-usercasecaterpillar].